 2 listings

-Maddox Street sits quietly in the heart of Soho, London, bridging the energy of Regent Street with the class of New Bond Street.
-Built in the early 18th century, the street was named after Sir Benjamin Maddox, whose estate once covered much of the land nearby.
-Though shorter than some neighbouring roads, Maddox Street carries a special kind of charm, shaped by history and style rather than noise and crowds.
+Maddox Street sits quietly in Soho, bridging Regent Street and New Bond Street.
+It was built in the early 18th century and named after Sir Benjamin Maddox, whose estate once covered much of the land nearby.
+Shorter than some of its neighbours, it trades on style rather than noise.